 Mr Tom Robinson

 Government Elections Representation Constitutions, Institutions and Governments Institutions and organisations

-Prior to starting the DPhil, I received my MPhil in Politics in 2018 and BA in Philosophy, Politics and Economics (PPE) from the University of Oxford in 2016.
+Prior to starting the DPhil, I received my MPhil in Politics in 2018 and BA in Philosophy, Politics and Economics (PPE) in 2016, both from the University of Oxford.

 Richard E. Neustadt Prize (2017) - for the best paper in the field of US government and politics presented by a postgraduate student at the annual American Politics Group conference.

 “Where will the British go?
 And why?”
 Social Science Quarterly, Forthcoming.
 Co-authored with Raymond Duch, Denise Laroze and Constantin Reinprecht.
 Accepted contingent upon final revision.

 Populism and Immigration Demand: Preferences of High-Skilled Laborers Around the World (JMCE Research Workshop 2018)